Loughton03/azure-SOC/README.md

 ![Syslog](https://i.imgur.com/IsEDYY7.jpg)

-## Phase III - Analysis & Incident Assessment and Response
+## Phase III - Incident Response and Analysis
-I assessed several incidents that were generated during the 24 hours of running the insecure environment.
-For each incident, I analyzed information about the entities that were responsible for these attacks, such as IP address, the tactics, and techniques they used, the type of attack they performed, and the timeline of each attack, and I investigated further into the entity IP address to inspect any related alerts determine whether the incident was a true positive or a false positive.
+1. Assess Incidents: After gathering data for 24 hours, assess each incident by investigating the source, tactics, techniques, and timeline of the attacks.
+2. Classify Incidents: Determine the severity and authenticity of each incident (true positive vs. false positive).

 ![Incident detail](https://i.imgur.com/MEIisRs.jpg)

 ![Incident Visual Investigation](https://i.imgur.com/m8J3GEt.jpg)

-## Phase IV - Remediation & Regulatory Compliance Implementation
+## Phase IV - Remediation and Regulatory Compliance

-After I finished analyzing these incidents, I took action to secure this environment by enabling security controls.
-Security controls consisted of of disabling public access to the virtual machines and blob storage account, I created private endpoints for the storage account and virtual machine, an additional network security group was created to protect the subnet, and a NSG rule was generated for these virtual machines to only allow traffic from my own IP address source, and private links were enabled to keep key vault safe.
-These security protocols were implemented following the NIST 800-53 regulatory compliance standards.
+  1. Enhance VM's security by implement controls that follow the NIST 800-53 and SP 800-61 regulatory compliance standards:
+   - Disabling public access to the virtual machines and blob storage account.
+   - Creating private endpoints for the storage account and virtual machine.
+   - Setting up additional Network Security Groups to protect subnets.
+   - A NSG rule was generated for these virtual machines to only allow traffic from my own IP source address.
+   - private links were enabled to keep key vault safe.

-- An NSG contains a set of security rules that allow or deny inbound or outbound network traffic based on protocol, source IP address, destination IP address, and port number.
-This strengthens network traffic control, enhances the protection of resources, and prevents unauthorized access to resources.
+- A Network Security Group (NSG) implements security rules regulating inbound and outbound network traffic by specifying allowed or denied protocols, source and destination IP addresses, and port numbers.
-- A private endpoint is a network interface that enforces security by allowing services to be accessed through a private connection.
-This ensures access to these resources is only within this private virtual network and prevents traffic from being exposed to the public internet.
+- A private endpoint is a network interface that enhances security by restricting resource access to the private network domain, shielding it from exposure to the public internet.
-- NIST SP 800-53 is a set of guildelines for security controls related to information systems to aide organizations in protecting against security threats or vulnerability.
-These guidelines covers access control, incident response, and system and information integrity.
+- NIST SP 800-53 provides a framework of security controls aimed at assisting organizations in defending against security threats and vulnerabilities.
-- NIST SP 800-61 is a set of guidelines for preparation, detection, analysis, response, and recover from computer security incidents.
+- NIST SP 800-61  is designed to provide organizations with a framework for establishing an incident response program.

-## Phase V - Results & Metrics Comparison
+## Phase V - Results and Reflection
-Results and metrics of both insecure and secure environments were measured and recorded to determine the effectiveness of implemented security controls.
+1. Analyze Before and After Metrics: Compare the number of attacks and types of traffic before and after the security enhancements to evaluate the effectiveness of your security measures.
+2. Reflect on Learning: Understand the critical role of correct security configurations and controls in protecting network resources.

 ## Before Hardening